 Secondly, many supplements and homeopathic cures can actually be dangerous.
 Although lots of people take these products in order to avoid medication side effects, these products, too, may cause side effects.
 Some may even interfere with other medications that the patient is taking.
 Lastly, supplements are not tested and regulated the way that pharmaceutical drugs are.
 That’s worrisome to medical researchers as they cannot be sure that all the ingredients found in supplements are safe or effective for what they’re marketed to do.

 In short, doctors advise patients not to put too much stock in alternative health remedies like GABA supplements.
 They also encourage patients to discuss any supplements with them first before they purchase them.
-Many healthcare providers may support patients if they want to take certain supplements, but it’s always important to discuss them with a medical provider first in order to learn about their safety or possible side effects and possible interactions with medications.
+Many healthcare providers may support patients if they want to take certain natural supplements, but it’s always important to discuss them with a medical provider first in order to learn about their safety or possible side effects and possible interactions with medications.

 If you are living with high stress or chronic stress or are experiencing symptoms of a mental health disorder like anxiety or depression, it’s critically important to get a professional medical evaluation.
 If the root issue is clinically diagnosed anxiety, depression, or another mental health condition, supplements may not be enough for proper symptom management—and some may be completely ineffective in treating the disorder.

 FHE Health specializes in treating mental health conditions and substance addictions.
 Before taking supplements to alleviate your symptoms, consider getting an in-depth evaluation first.
 Schedule an appointment with FHE Health today to find out how to successfully–and safely–manage your condition.